 We may use your personal data to form a view on what we think you may want or need, or what may be of interest to you.
 This is how we decide which services may be relevant for you (we call this marketing).

 You will receive marketing communications from us if you have requested information from us, we have provided our recruitment services to you (either as a client or candidate) or registered your details with us and, in each case, you have not opted out of receiving that marketing.

-If you do not wish to receive marketing information from us you can click the “unsubscribe” link in any communication that we send to you by email which will automatically unsubscribe you from that type of communication.
-Each “unsubscribe” link only relates to that specific type of communication (e.g. marketing communications or survey communications).
+If you do not wish to receive marketing information from us you can click the “unsubscribe” link in marketing communication that we send to you by email which will automatically unsubscribe you from that type of communication.

-Please also note that you may continue to receive communications which are already on route to you for a short period of time while your relevant unsubscribe request is being processed.
+Please also note that you may continue to receive communications that are already on route to you for a short period of time while your relevant unsubscribe request is being processed.

 If you change your mind you can update your choices at any time by contacting us.

 We operate all Cookies on our website in accordance with all applicable current laws Before Cookies are placed on your computer or device, you will be shown a pop-up requesting your consent to set those Cookies.
 By giving your consent to the placing of Cookies you are enabling us to provide the best possible experience and service to you.
 You may, if you wish, deny consent to the placing of Cookies; however certain features of our website may not function fully or as intended.